 - All landscaping lights require approval of the ACC

 - All landscaping lights must match, be maintained in working order and remain in an aesthetically neat arrangement

 - Lawns shall be maintained and edged regularly

 - Lawns shall not exceed 4 inches in height

 - Lawns shall be kept debris free.
 Debris includes, but is not limited to, grass clippings, leaves, pine cones, weeds and trash

-- Trees in the front yard should be kept pruned so that they do not hang over the house, over the sidewalk, over the street, or over a neighbor’s house
+- Trees in the front yard should be kept pruned so that they do not hang over the house, over the sidewalk, or over a neighbor’s house

 - Trees and bushes must not encroach the sidewalks

 - Trees should be pruned regularly and the canopy should be kept off the ground